testing-library/which-query/README.md

 This will be in the chrome store soon.

-### For now
+### From github releases

-1. Download a release from the releases page.
+1. Download a release from the [releases](https://github.com/testing-library/which-query/releases) page.
 2. Unzip the file
 3. make sure developer mode is on